Zalarian/Nim/doc/tut2.rst

 **Note:** Starting from Nim 0.20, to use multi-methods one must explicitly pass ``--multimethods:on`` when compiling.

-In a multi-method all parameters that have an object type are used for the
+In a multi-method all parameters that have an object type are used for dispatching:
-dispatching:

 .. code-block:: nim
     :test: "nim c --multiMethods:on $1"